How to Clean Granite Worktops

 One of granite’s biggest selling points is its imperviousness to bacteria, providing it has been well sealed.
 If you’re cleaning your surfaces every day, then there shouldn’t be too much mess to contend with, but on the odd occasion that someone else is let loose in the kitchen then here’s how to deal with it

 Firstly, as most granite is patterned, it can be tricky to spot whether there are any nasty dried-on blobs, so it’s a good idea to run your hands over the stone to identify any spills.
-Then use a microfibre cloth and soapy hot water or a degreaser (GrabGreen has a good range) to get the worst off.
+Then use a microfibre cloth and hot water to get the worst off.
 As harsh chemicals should not be used on this material, many people swear by using a hand-held steamer on their worktops.
 The Karcher SC1020, for example, lists ‘cleaning granite worktops’ among its many benefits – killing germs naturally and easily.

 Protect and prolong